As the frost on the windscreen starts to appear, we’ve put together a couple of winter maintenance tips to help keep you safe on the road.

-Making sure your vehicle’s battery is in good health as this is essential for avoiding a vehicle that won’t start.
+Making sure your vehicle’s battery is in good health is essential for avoiding a vehicle that won’t start on a frosty morning.
 The battery condition and operation is checked as part of your vehicles routine service, if you require an additional check as a precautionary measure the likes of Halfords offer free of charge battery checks.

-If it is discovered that your battery’s health is substandard, we would recommend replacement as soon as possible, if your vehicle has a Fleet Evolution maintenance package, then you should call us to organise this.
+If you find that your battery isn’t in great shape, we would recommend replacement as soon as possible, if your vehicle has a Fleet Evolution maintenance package, then you should call us to organise this.

-During winter periods of reduced daylight hours and weather related driving condition requiring your vehicles lights to be used more frequently than at other times of the year, the winter checking and maintaining the condition of your lights is very important.
-You should always make sure that they are clean and free of anything that will obstruct the light.
-You should routinely check that all of you r vehicles lights are functioning correctly, for brake lights and reversing lights this can be a little more difficult but reverse parking the car onto a reflecting faced surface should allow you to view the reflection of the vehicle rear and to view and check the operation of the brake lights by depressing the footbrake and reversing lights by placing the vehicle into reverse gear.
+During periods of reduced daylight hours and cold conditions, it’s no surprise that vehicles lights are used more frequently than at other times of the year, meaning maintaining the condition of your lights is even more important.
+You should always make sure that they are clean and free of anything that will obstruct the light, this includes snow, frost and condensation.
+You should routinely check that all of your vehicles lights are functioning correctly, for brake lights and reversing lights this can be a little more difficult but reverse parking the car near a reflective surface should allow you to view the reflection of the vehicle rear and to view and check the operation of the brake lights and the reverse lights.

-Stopping distances on wet roads increase compared to dry roads, on icy roads this can increase by 10 times the stopping distance in dry weather.
+Stopping distances on wet roads increase compared to dry roads, on icy roads this can increase by 10 times.
 In addition to the extra care and attention when driving in such conditions it is important to check the condition of your tyres to make sure they are inflated correctly to the pressures/ conditions specified within the vehicle handbook.

 Also check your tyres tread depth with a suitable depth gauge.
 You should check the inner, the middle and the outer of the central three quarters of the tread; whilst the legal limit for tread depth is 1.6mm we recommend that you replace your tyres once they reach 2mm.
 If you have a Fleet Evolution maintenance package and any of your tyres have reached 2mm please call us to arrange replacement.

-For guidance on all routine checks, please refer to your vehicle manufacturer’s handbook which is typically located within your glovebox, for any queries if you are a Fleet Evolution customer then you always have the option of calling our friendly Operations team who will only be happy to help you further.
+For guidance on all routine checks, please refer to your vehicle manufacturer’s handbook which is typically located within your glove box, for any queries if you are a Fleet Evolution customer then you always have the option of calling our friendly Operations team (0300 302 0540) who will only be happy to help you further.